portableant/museologi.st/projects/fitzwilliam-website.md

 below.
 I tried to maintain and develop using the latest and best versions of PHP software and practises.

 * PHP 8.1
-* Laravel 8 at the beginning, latest version of 9 by the time I left in September 2022)
+* Laravel 8 at the beginning, latest version of 9 by the time I left in September 2022
 * Elastic Search 7
 * Solr 8.11.1 - on a Fitzwilliam Server
-* Redis
+* Redis 6.24
 * AWS EC2 (for the web server)
   * T2.Small for CMS
-  * T3.Medium for Website and collections (and redis)
+  * T3.Medium for Website and collections (and Redis)
 * S3 for image storage, backups and serving IIIF images
 * DirectUs 8 for the Headless CMS
 * MySQL 8